-I, ....., hereby declare the following: This statement consists of ...... pages, each signed by me.
+I,, hereby declare the following: This statement consists of pages, each signed by me.
 The content of this declaration is to the best of my knowledge and belief, true and correct.
 I am aware that should it be submitted as evidence and I know that something appears therein that I know to be false or believe not to be true, I may be liable to prosecution.
-I am acting in my own personal capacity as a shareholder of the company and not as a nominee, trustee or beneficiary for an undisclosed person or legal entity.
+I am acting in my own personal capacity as a shareholder and/or director and/or beneficial owner of the company and not as a nominee, trustee or beneficiary for an undisclosed person or legal entity.

-I undertake that, as long as I continue to be a director or shareholder of the company, I will notify the Financial Surveillance Department of any material changes to, or affecting the completeness or accuracy of, the information supplied by me in items 1 to 35 above as soon as possible, but in no event later than 21 days from the day that the changes come to my attention.
+I undertake that, as long as I continue to be a director and/or shareholder and/or beneficial owner of the company, I will notify the Financial Surveillance Department of any material changes to, or affecting the completeness or accuracy of, the information supplied by me in items 1 to 35 above as soon as possible, but in no event later than 21 days from the day that the changes come to my attention.

 I know and understand the content of this declaration.
-I have\/do not have\ objections to taking the prescribed oath and I consider the prescribed oath to be binding\/not binding\ on my conscience.
+I have/do not have objections to taking the prescribed oath and I consider the prescribed oath to be binding/not binding on my conscience.